urbit/roadmap.urbit.org/content/projects/ares.md

 +++
-title = "Ares"
-arcs = ["Increase Runtime Data Capacity"] start_date = "2022-01-01"
+title = "Ares: Initial Release" arcs = ["Make Urbit Fast"] start_date = "2022-01-01"
-end_date = "2024"
+end_date = "2024-02-29"
 owner = "~ritpub-sipsyl"
 status = "Current"
 description = """
-Ares is an experimental rewrite of the Nock interpreter intended for much higher performance.
+Ares is a rewrite of the Nock interpreter for much higher performance and data capacity.
 """
 +++

-[Omitted long matching line]

 Part of Ares's snapshot architecture has already been backported to Vere.
 We expect more of this research, possibly including subject knowledge analysis, to be amenable to backporting, increasing the short-term payoff of this long-term project and likely easing later integration.